 }

-First I get all the data from the WordPress backend and for each item I select at least the title
+First I get all the data from the Wordpress backend and for each item I select at least the title

 and content